SJ23 Tech Tip G05, (Updated 2017-03-12) Bob Schimmel

 Sikkens Cetol Marine Preparation Guide.

-The real beauty of this product is that it:
+The real beauty of this product is:

 • Sheds liquids like water off a duck's back.

-• Passes vapour one way only, OUT, just like Gortex.
-(This breathing property guarantees that all water vapour passes out of the wood core into the atmosphere.
+This breathing property guarantees that all water vapour passes out of the wood into the atmosphere.
 This maintains the residual moisture content of the wood at its optimum.
-It's the expanding vapour in the hot sun that lifts varnish and other solid coatings off the surface).
+It's the expanding vapour in the hot sun that lifts varnish and other solid coatings off the surface.

 • Four coats is a 100% UV block.

-• It wears very well under foot. (there is a version for vertical surfaces and another for horizontal).
+There is a version for vertical surfaces and another for horizontal.

 • Requires an annual maintenance coat depending on the climate or severity of service it is exposed to.

 This remarkable combination of properties prevents the coating from lifting off like varnish does.
 But no matter how good a product is, preparation is everything.
 In fact when the Canadian technical representative attended one of our sail club meetings, more than three quarters of the discussion time was focused on wood preparation.
-So click on the preparation guide pages listed below to learn more about it.
+So click on the preparation guide pages below to learn more about it.

 • Prep Guide Page 1 - Preparation Procedures.